cappuccino/cappuccino/README.markdown

 To develop Cappuccino applications, all you need is a simple text editor and the starter package.

-However, Cappuccino's integrated build system and the Xcode integration bring the eases of Cocoa development to web development.
+However, Cappuccino's build system and the Xcode integration bring the eases of Cocoa development to web development.

 To build Cappuccino itself, please read below.
 More information is available
 here: [Getting and Building the Source](http://wiki.github.com/cappuccino/cappuccino/getting-and-building-the-source>).